 William Henry Exum Award

 The intent of this prize is to honor the memory of William Henry Exum, a member of the Department of Sociology and the African American Studies Department, who died in 1986 at the age of 37.
 Exum was concerned with the quality of writing and research analysis in student papers.
 He was also interested in racial problems facing minority youths in higher education.
 This award was established as a means of continuing his goals of breaking barriers for all minorities.

-The award submission deadline is April 22, 2013.
+The award submission deadline is April 24, 2014.
 All interested students should submit a paper, typed and double-spaced, and 20 pages maximum, on a topic dealing with race and ethnicity.
 Students are not limited to a sociological approach in preparing their submissions, nor is the award limited to sociology or social science majors.
-The paper should include a cover sheet with the student's name, address, telephone number, e-mail address, year in school, and major.
+The paper should include a cover sheet with the student's name, address, telephone number, e-mail address, year in school, major, and the title of your paper.
 The paper must be submitted by the announced deadline via email to firstname.lastname@example.org.